Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR

-The main idea behind QCD Sum Rules method is to write the correlation function \cref{eq:eq8} in terms of both the QCD degrees of freedom, so called the QCD representation, and also in terms of the properties of the hadrons, so called the phenomenological representation.
+The main idea behind LCSR method is to write the correlation function \cref{eq:eq8} in terms of both the QCD degrees of freedom and light cone DAs, so called the QCD representation, and also in terms of the properties of the hadrons, so called the phenomenological representation.
 In the kinematical region $p^2 > 0$, the correlation can be written in terms of hadronic parameters.
 To obtain this hadronic representation, a resolution of identity in terms of the hadronic states is inserted between the interpolating currents.
 In the hadronic representation, the correlation function can be written as:

 where the sum is over all single hadron states, h, for which $\langle h \vert \bar b \gamma_5 c \vert 0 \rangle \neq 0$, and $\cdots$ represents the contributions from multi hadronic states and continuum.
+Note that in eq. (\ref{eq:eq9}), there is no sum over $c \bar c$ states as these states are parametrized by their distribution amplitudes.
+This allows one to study the properties of excited $c \bar c$ states if their distribution amplitudes are known.
 Separating out the contribution of the lowest mass state, the correlation function can be written as

-where the contribution from the higher mesons and the continuum are omitted.
+where the contribution from the higher $B_c$ mesons and the continuum are omitted.
 The matrix element $\langle B_c(0^-)\vert \bar{b}(0)\,\gamma_5\,c(0)\vert 0\rangle$ can be written in terms of the leptonic decay constant of $B_c$ as:

 where $f_{B_c} $ is the leptonic decay constant of $B_c$ meson.